x10sv/pml/README.md

 - `PML Uglify` will encrypt the pml file using a trivial encryption (for testing purposes).

+## Code Completion

+- Basic code completion logic added

 ## Release Notes

 For a full list of changes please check `CHANGELOG.md`

-### 0.1.5
+### 0.1.6

-- Added basic functionality to "uglify" and encrypt PML files using the "trivial encryption" (for testing purposes).
+- Fixed problems in syntax highlighter
+- Added basic code completion logic

 ---